 4. Purge Any Reminders of the Relationship

 A narcissist may create the impression that you are special to them by taking you on elaborate trips, giving you gifts, or constructing a “magnificent” life with you.
-This can make it hard to remember the pain of the dark times as you move through the breakup.
+These happy moments and highlights can make it hard to remember the pain of the dark times as you move through the breakup.
 Remove photos from your home and your phone, and stash or get rid of gifts that remind you of your partner.
 You can put these in a box if you want to save them, but be mindful not to slip into thinking that things “weren’t as bad” as you felt before the breakup.

 5. Get Support From A Therapist